Data trends at meteoLCD: 1998 to 2020

 DTR = daily max - daily min temperature

-Values of DJF temperature of the year 2016:
+Values of winter DJF temperature of the year 2020:

-December (from previous year), January and February.
+December (of previous year) to February.
 It also shows in

 Enthalpy of moist air in kJ/kg